 The City of Wheaton collects residential and commercial refuse on a weekly basis.
 Businesses are permitted to have dumpsters.
-Residential customers may temporarily rent dumpsters a first-come, first-served for up to one month.
+Residential customers may temporarily rent dumpsters a first-come, first-served basis for up to one month.
 Residential dumpsters may only be filled with garbage, not construction debris.

 Customers are encouraged to use standard, plastic garbage containers - no steel drums or re-purposed containers are accepted.

 All waste receptacles (with refuse inside) may not weigh more than 40 pounds or garbage will be left.
-There a scale is on-board our city garbage truck to weigh any questionable disposals.
+There is a scale on-board our City garbage truck to weigh any questionable disposals.

 Bags/cans must be tied with a garbage tag.
 Tags are available for purchase at Willy’s Super Valu, Sag’s Hardware, and City Hall.

 Animal feces must be double-bagged.
 Needles must be placed in a container with a lid.

-Garbage pick-up is scheduled for North of Broadway on Mondays; Dumont area on Wednesdays; and Broadway, South of Broadway, business dumpsters, and selected rural pick-up on Thursdays.
+Garbage pick-up is scheduled for North of Broadway on Mondays; Dumont area, Broadway, South of Broadway, business dumpsters, and selected rural pick-up on Thursdays.

 If your collection day falls on a legal holiday, collection will take place the following day (unless otherwise announced).

 Special items – such as carpet, couches, mattresses, etc – may be disposed of, upon appointment.
-Contact the City Shop at 320/563-4460 for more information.
+Contact the Public Works Department at 320/563-4460 for more information.

 Appliances and metals should be brought to Hormann Recycling.

 Construction and demolition debris should be brought to the Wheaton Demolition Site.

 Dumpsters must be purchased by the customer (unless rented by the City on a temporary basis).

 Dumpsters sit on a concrete pad, on private property, and must be placed apart from buildings and vehicles in order to be lifted by the Garbage truck.

 II.
 City Ordinances & Approved Policies